 Lauren Coyle, Nate Ela, and Zinaida Miller.
 2007.
 “Introduction: Reveling in Resistance, Imagining Reconstruction.”
 Unbound: Harvard Journal of the Legal Left 3:i-v.

 Nate Ela and Greg Rosenberg.
-Forthcoming.
+2017.
 “Land Tenure for Urban Farming: Toward a Scalable Model.”
 In Community and Regional Food Systems: Identifying Innovations and Promoting Successes, Steve Ventura and Martin Bailkey, eds.
 Iowa City: University of Iowa Press.

 Erika Allen and Nate Ela.
 2015.
 “Cultivating Productive Landscapes: A Vision for Urban Agriculture in the Millennium Reserve.”
 Chicago Food Policy Action Council.
 (Appendix)